Skip to main content

 • Vaccination (for Travelers):

-• For those traveling to high-risk areas, vaccinations for infections like typhoid and hepatitis A can help prevent some causes of infectious diarrhea.
+• For those traveling to high-risk areas, vaccinations for infections like typhoid and hepatitis A can help prevent some causes of infectious Diarrhoea.
 Speak with a travel health provider for advice on preventive measures.

 Summary of Key Points